-Nest surveys and oiling will be performed over an approximately two-month period, between March 24 and June 9, 2022 in each CORA Monitoring and Management Area (Map 1, please see Figure 1 for further details regarding area-by-area "Eggs to be Oiled in 2022" targets).
-Additionally, each crew should include three weeks for data curation, image analysis, report writing, and editing based on comments received for each management strata, resulting in a performance period that will not exceed June 30, 2022.
+Nest surveys and oiling will be performed over an approximately two-month period, between March 24 and June 9, 2023, in each CORA Monitoring and Management Area (see Table 1 for further details regarding area-by-area "2023 Egg Take Targets").
+Additionally, each crew should include up to three weeks for data curation, image analysis, report writing, and editing based on comments received for each management strata, resulting in a performance period that will not exceed June 30, 2023.

-For each management area, total effort required to locate and oil the target number of eggs will be clearly detailed in the proposal by person days and estimated cost per raven egg oiled (partial nests will be oiled and nests will not be monitored for phenology or offending status outside of an initial sweep to calibrate that year's nest phenology).
-This person day estimate should also include the deployment and retrieval of 22 tortoise decoy bait stations at predetermined random points in the Fremont-Kramer, Chuckwalla, and Fenner-Ivanpah-Mojave National Preserve areas, and conduct fifty ten-minute two-kilometer radius point counts (between sunrise and 1400h, with sustained winds of <40km/h, and no more than light precipitation).
+For each management area, the total effort required to locate and oil the target number of eggs will be clearly detailed in the proposal by person-day and the estimated cost per raven egg oiled (partial nests will be oiled and nests will not be monitored for phenology or offending status outside of an initial sweep to calibrate this year's specific nest phenology).
+This person-day estimate should also include conducting fifty ten-minute two-kilometer radius point counts (between sunrise and 1400h, with sustained winds of <40km/h, and no more than light precipitation) in Ord-Rodman, Fremont-Kramer, Superior-Cronese, and Joshua Tree-Pinto Mountains monitoring and management areas.

-Project administration and fieldwork efforts will be separated and described clearly by total person days for each category.
-Project administration and fieldwork person days will be further broken down by specific tasks such as, but not limited to, database management, bait station image review and analysis, initial nest monitoring, oiling effort, and point count effort.
+Project administration and fieldwork efforts will be separated and described clearly by total personday for each category.
+Project administration and fieldwork person-day will be further broken down by specific tasks such as but not limited to, database management, bait station image review and analysis, initial nest monitoring, oiling effort, and point count effort.